pablosaca/Shiny-App/README.md

 This repo consist of web app designed and developed using [shiny for python](https://shiny.rstudio.com/py/) library by RStudio.

-In this project we have designed a web application to show the project structure for a machine learning model deployed using shiny.
-This project features a machine learning model that has been trained to detect diabetic patient based on certain input features such as `Age`, `Gender`, `Polyuria`, `Polydispia`, `Partial paresis`, `Sudden weight loss`, `Irritability`, `Delayed healing`, `Alopecia`, and  `Itching`.
-This application acts as an interface for a user to predict diabetes based on selecting top 10 input features.
-The machine learning model was built using various features of scikit learn:
+In this project we have designed a web application to show the project structure for a deep learning model deployed using shiny.

+The deep learning model was built using Tensorflow/Keras:

 * Convolutional Neural Netwok
 * Min Max Scaler